 Evidence of a “minimal housing payment increase” – (A minimal housing payment increase would mean that your mortgage payment is slightly more than/close to the amount of your current rent payment.)

-HUD’s main concern is to make sure the borrowers have the ability to repay their new mortgage loan.
-HUD wants to make every hard-working family in America to become homeowners.
+HUD’s main concern is to make sure the borrowers have the ability to repay their new mortgage loans.
+HUD wants to make every hard-working family in America become homeowners.
 But yet, they do not want massive default and foreclosure rates.
-Here are the concerns HUD has and due to these concerns, HUD UPDATED HUD Guidelines.
+Mortgage lenders have concerns HUD has and due to these concerns, HUD UPDATED HUD Guidelines.
 There has been a big increase in FHA Cash-Out Refinance Mortgages due to the appreciating home prices.